openplayerjs/openplayerjs/README.md

 ## Usage with Javascript

-Sometimes you need more flexibility instantiating the player (for example, adding cache busting to the VAST/VPAID URL, or even having a list of Ads URLs).
-So for that case, remove the `op-player` class from the video/audio tag (just leave `op-player__media` to preserve styles), and in Javascript use the following snippet:
+Sometimes you need more flexibility instantiating the player; for example, adding cache busting to the VAST/VPAID URL, having a list of Ads URLs, adding new controls, etc. So, for that case, remove the `op-player` class from the video/audio tag (leaving `op-player__media` to preserve styles), and, with Javascript, use the following setup:

 ```javascript
 var player = new OpenPlayer('[player ID]', [valid VAST/VPAID URL|List of VAST/VPAID URLs], [`true|false` for fullscreen effect by default], {